-Resolution 6

-The Ordinary Resolution 7, if passed, will empower the Directors of the Company from the date of this AGM until (i) the conclusion of the next AGM of the Company or the date by which the next AGM of the Company is required by law or the Constitution of the Company to be held; (ii) the date on which the share purchases are carried out to the full extent mandated; or (iii) the time when the authority conferred by this mandate is revoked or varied by Shareholders in general meeting, whichever is the earliest, to repurchase ordinary shares of the Company by way of market purchases or off-market purchases of up to 10% of the total number of issued ordinary shares (excluding treasury shares and subsidiary holdings) in the capital of the Company at the Maximum Price as defined in the Appendix.
+- Resolution 3 The Ordinary Resolution 3, if passed, will authorise the Directors of the Company to pay Directors' fees to Independent Directors for the financial year ending 31 December 2022 quarterly in arrears. - Resolution 4 Detailed information pursuant to Rule 720(6) of the Listing Manual of SGX-ST on Mr Ang Miah Khiang can be found in the section titled "Directors Standing for Re-Election at the AGM" of the Annual Report 2021. - Resolution 5 Detailed information pursuant to Rule 720(6) of the Listing Manual of SGX-ST on Ms Han Sah Heok Vicky can be found in the section titled "Directors Standing for Re-Election at the AGM" of the Annual Report 2021. - Resolution 7 The Ordinary Resolution 7, if passed, will empower the Directors from the date of the above AGM until the date of the next AGM, to allot and issue Shares and convertible securities in the Company up to an amount not exceeding fifty per cent (50%) of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company, of which up to twenty per cent (20%) may be issued other than on a pro-rata basis. - Resolution 8 The Ordinary Resolution 8, if passed, will empower the Directors of the Company from the date of this AGM until (i) the conclusion of the next AGM of the Company or the date by which the next AGM of the Company is required by law or the Constitution of the Company to be held; (ii) the date on which the share purchases are carried out to the full extent mandated; or (iii) the time when the authority conferred by this mandate is revoked or varied by Shareholders in general meeting, whichever is the earliest, to repurchase ordinary shares of the Company by way of market purchases or off-market purchases of up to 10% of the total number of issued ordinary shares (excluding treasury shares and subsidiary holdings) in the capital of the Company at the price of up to but not exceeding the Maximum Price as defined in the Appendix.

-The rationale for the authority and limits on the sources of funds to be used for the purchase or acquisition of shares, including the amount of financing and the financial effects of the purchase or acquisition of ordinary shares by the Company pursuant to the Share Buyback Mandate on the audited financial statements of the Group for the financial year ended 31 December 2020, are set out in greater detail in the Appendix.
+The rationale for the authority and limits on the sources of funds to be used for the purchase or acquisition of shares, including the amount of financing and the financial effects of the purchase or acquisition of ordinary shares by the Company pursuant to the Share Buyback Mandate on the audited financial statements of the Group for the financial year ended 31 December 2021, are set out in greater detail in the Appendix.